Welcome to Day 5 of the Power Researcher Challenge!

 How do you cite a Perma Link?

 Citations to Perma Links may vary, depending on the citation style you use, but a popular approach is to include the original link, followed by "archived at" and the Perma Link.
-See, for example, the following endnote in Outbreak: Foodborne Illness and the Struggle for Food Safety:

 How do you organize Perma Links?